shibi-raj/python-demo/README.md

     create metadata cluster objects for indexation in Solr.

-These codes in directories 'update' and 'clean-and-cluster' are for demonstration purposes only.
+These codes in these directories are for demonstration purposes only.
 Please read the README files in directories for descriptions of the Python scripts.